 1. Introduction

 The provision of high quality drinking water to urban areas is essential.
 Doing so continuously over long periods efficiently and effectively, however, is a challenging task.
 Part of the challenge is that decisions are made now as to how substantial amounts of money is spent to construct infrastructure that will service urban areas for decades when the exact service required in that period is uncertain.
-Four reasons for this uncertainty are the uncertain growth in the population of urban areas, the uncertain water needs of industry, the uncertain needs of neighboring communities, and the uncertain effects of climate change on rainfall patterns.
+Reasons for this uncertainty are among others the uncertain growth in the population of urban areas, the uncertain water needs of industry, the uncertain needs of neighboring communities, and the uncertain effects of climate change on rainfall patterns.

 In this paper, it is shown how to make investment decisions that optimally improve water supply resilience where there is uncertainty with respect to future population growth, the water requirements of industry and neighbouring communities and the amount of rainfall due to climate change.
 It is shown that the quantification and comparison of the possible reductions in service and intervention costs over comparably long periods enables the optimal investment decisions, i.e. ones with the optimal trade-offs between stakeholders.
 Additionally, it can be seen that the used methodology enables the consistent and transparent consideration of 1) the concerns of multiple stakeholders, 2) the future deep uncertainty associated with key concerns, and 3) the flexibility of infrastructure managers to make decisions in the future using new information.

 The methodology, which builds on recent work by de Neufville et. al., 2019 and Esders et al., 2020 involves 1) establishing an objective function that covers the interests of all stakeholders, 2) modelling the uncertainty of the variables that have a significant influence on the costs and benefits of the possible investments, and 3) evaluating the possible management strategies, which are comprised of initial and subsequent investments.
 The example infrastructure investigated is a 38Ml/d water treatment plant serving an urban area with circa 75’000 inhabitants, where there is uncertainty with respect to amount of rainfall due to climate change and future population growth.
-It is found that the optimal investment decision to improve water supply resilience is to do nothing now, and wait for new information.
+It is found that the optimal investment decision to improve water supply resilience is to do nothing now, until new information is available.